Also, "father," you don't want to name yours upon the planet. This is because one is your Father, the heavenly one.

 The term translated as "call" is like our word "call" because it means both "to summon" and also "to name," but it does not as clearly mean "to address," which clarifies this verse.
 The sense here is "to give a name" not just the idea of "summoning." it is in a form indicating something that might happen.
 The sense here is not that we don't address our biological fathers as "father," but that we don't give the name "father" to anyone.
 We, after all, don't name our own fathers.

-The negative used here. "no," is the Greek negative of a subjective opinion.
+The negative used here. "no," is the Greek negative of a subjective opinion, commands, and requests.
 The sense is that "you don't want" to do something, not that it isn't done or don't think something that might be true.
 If it wasn't done or wasn't true, the objective negative of fact would be used.

 The word translated as "your" is the normal word, but it appears after the verb while the word for "Father" appears before the verb.
 Normally, if the sense was "your father," they would appear together, usually before the verb.